What are Kotatsu and Chabudai?

 v.
 Finish

-A Chabudai comes with various finishes.
-Some get finished with lacquer, which makes them very attractive and easy to maintain.
-For various colors, some craftsmen become creative.
+it comes with various finishes.
+Some get finished with lacquer, making them attractive and easy to maintain.
+For multiple colors, some craftsmen become creative.

 They sandwich different layers of lacquer.
-The results are amazing.
+The results are excellent.
 Anyone would love such a piece of furniture in his or her room.

 Other Chabudai tables don’t come with any finish.
 They expose the surface of the wood used in its making.